ConnectedLib/connectedlib10/modules/communitymapping/section-1-0.md

 </ul>
 </div>

->“You have to look at your local industry, study it carefully, interpret your local demographic, interpret your local workforce, and then try to find a newsworthy, best practice program that is hands-on, self-directed, project-based, and fun, and teens will come in.” -- Urban Western Library
+>“You have to look at your local industry, study it carefully, interpret your local demographic, interpret your local workforce, and then try to find a newsworthy, best practice program that is hands-on, self-directed, project-based, and fun, and teens will come in.”<br/>— Urban Western Library

 Community mapping is a systematic approach to getting to know the people, places, and resources that surround your library.
-It is a way to take stock of “the gifts, skills and capacities of individuals, voluntary associations, institutions, physical assets, local economy assets and stories in the community” (Denver Public Library, 2014).The community mapping process may draw on, among other sources of information,
+It is a way to take stock of “the gifts, skills and capacities of individuals, voluntary associations, institutions, physical assets, local economy assets and stories in the community.”<sup><a href="#fn1" name="1">1</a></sup> The community mapping process may draw on, among other sources of information,
 - Interviews
 - Surveys
 - Focus groups